aerickson/terraform_hacking/README.md

 tf validate
 ```

-The code starts working if datasources.tf:base is commented out.
+The test starts working if the 'terraform_remote_state' in [datasources.tf](terraform/test_module/datasources.tf) is commented out.

 ## travis links